top of page

 MEZCAL

-So what the heck is Mezcal then?
+So what is Mezcal, then?

 Well, Tequila is basically a type of Mezcal, which means that Mezcal can be made from any agave, and it tends to be much "smokier" than Tequila due to its process.

-The significant difference is that Mezcal is slow-roasted buried in wood fire pits, and Tequila is baked in stone ovens.
+The significant difference is that Mezcal is slow-roasted and buried in wood fire pits, and Tequila is baked in stone ovens.
 The law with Mezcal is that it has to be made from 70-100% agave.

 VODKA